 And now I have a son who plays video games for several hours a day.

 He’s interacting with friends as they talk, strategize and laugh together.
 But I still don’t like the amount of time he plays.
-He doesn’t read as much as he used to and we don’t get to spent as much time with him as we used to because he stays up until some ungodly hour and sleeps in until we roll him out of bed.
+He doesn’t read as much as he used to.
+We don’t get to spent as much time with him as we used to.
+All because he stays up until some ungodly hour and sleeps in until we roll him out of bed.

 Recently, I was hounding him about his lifestyle.
 And he said, “Dad, I’m getting all of my schoolwork done.
 My grades are solid.
 I’m exercising six days a week.
 I’m enjoying time with my friends.
 So, what’s the problem?”